Intrinsic Nonlocality of Spin- and Polarization-Resolved Probabilities in Strong-Field Quantum Electrodynamics: Simulations

-The laser pulse is modeled analytically following Ref.~\cite{salaminPRSTAB02}, with central wavelength $\lambda_0=1~\mu\mathrm{m}$ and normalized amplitude $a_0=80$.
-The FWHM pulse duration is $\tau_{\mathrm{FWHM}}\approx 27~\mathrm{fs}$ and the focal waist radius is $w_0=2~\mu\mathrm{m}$.
-The corresponding cycle-averaged maximum intensity and power are $I_0\approx 8.8\times 10^{21}\,\mathrm{W/cm^2}$ and $P_0\approx 0.55~\mathrm{PW}$, respectively, with $E\approx 16~\mathrm{J}$ laser pulse energy.
 Petawatt-class laser systems routinely deliver pulses with energies in the 10--30~$\mathrm{J}$ range and durations of a few tens of femtoseconds, corresponding to powers in the 0.1--1~$\mathrm{PW}$ range~\cite{dansonHPLSE19}.
 Tight focusing of such pulses to few-micron waists, reaching on-target intensities in the $10^{21}\,\mathrm{W/cm^2}$ class required for strong-field QED experiments, has been demonstrated in recent high-intensity laser--electron collision measurements~\cite{colePRX18, poderPRX18, mirzaieNP24, losNC26}.
 Moreover, the experimental realization of laser intensities exceeding $10^{23}\,\mathrm{W/cm^2}$ has been reported~\cite{yoonO2021}, and several laser facilities are under construction or design that are expected to surpass this level by a substantial margin~\cite{NSF_OPAL, Vulcan_20-20, SEL}.

 We perform two simulations: one with a laser pulse linearly polarized along the $x$~axis, and one with the addition of a small degree of ellipticity $\epsilon=|E_y|/|E_x|=0.05$.
 Such a modest ellipticity at the considered power and intensity can be implemented straightforwardly at petawatt-class facilities, e.g., by inserting large-aperture reflective quarter-wave retarders after the compressor and before the focusing optics~\cite{kepplerOE12}.
 Although the simulations include photon emissions over the full energy range (with no lower energy cutoff), in both the linear and elliptical laser-polarization cases we plot only photons with energies above $10~\mathrm{MeV}$, since this range is more accessible experimentally for photon detection.
+Plotting the full photon sample does not qualitatively alter the displayed polarization pattern.